Director of Music Mr S Clarke

 Presentation of Work

-Much work is practical, but as with any written work required, the practical execution of a piece of work should be presented with pride and care given to detail.
+Much work is mainly practical, but as with written tasks, the practical execution of a piece of work should be presented with pride and care given to detail.
 In ensemble work individuals should enable all members of the group to flourish.

 Home learning helps students prepare for their next lesson and consolidate their learning.
 Tasks could involve research, practise, rehearsal or evaluation.